HubTou/PyLists4C/DOC.md

 ```C
 #include <pylists4c.h>
 ```
 * link the library with the rest of your objects.
-For example, if you're working under a Unix-like system, put something like this in your **makefile**:
+For example, if you're working on a Unix-like system, put something like this in your **makefile**:
 ```C
 LDFLAGS=-lpylists4c
 $(CC) $(CFLAGS) $LDFLAGS) $(MY_OBJECTS_FILES) -o $(MY_PROGRAM_NAME)